-The, device offers the user two power save modes of operation: HALT and IDLE.
+The COP888CF offers the user two power save modes of operation: HALT and IDLE.
 In the HALT mode, all microcontroller activities are stopped.
-In the IDLE mode, the on-board oscillator circuitry and timer TO are active but all other microcontroller activities are stopped.
-In either mode, all on-board RAM, registers, I/O states, and timers (with the exception of TO) are unaltered.
+In the IDLE mode, the onboard oscillator circuitry and timer TO are active but all other microcontroller activities are stopped.
+In either mode, all onboard RAM, registers, I/O states, and timers (with the exception of TO) are unaltered.